rashmoni/tradera-frontend/README.md

 for required item.
 The first step was creating website prototype by using [figma]( https://www.figma.com/files/team/1169204608982214828/Tredara?fuid=998278445342017161).
-The frontend is created by using html, css, reactjs and is connected with [backend](https://github.com/rashmoni/tradera-backend.git).
+The frontend is created by using HTML, CSS, ReactJS and is connected with [backend](https://github.com/rashmoni/tradera-backend.git).

 # Collaboration
-This is a team project, all Project management, Frontend and backend are developed in collaboration.
+This is a team project, all Project management, Frontend and Backend are developed in collaboration.

 ### Team Members -
 1. Malla Gronqvist